-We show the performance of RevMax-C and RevMax-S with K-LT model over DBLP in Table VI.
+We show the performance of RevMax-C and RevMax-S under the K-LT model over DBLP and Flickr in Tables VI and VII, respectively.
 We find very similar characteristics as before.
-With small number of seed nodes, RevMax-C almost always outperforms RevMax-S both in terms of revenue improvement rate as well as in terms of the running time to identify the seed sets.
-However, RevMax-S starts performing well with more campaigners and more seeds.
+When the campaigners are constrained by a small number of seed nodes, RevMax-C almost always outperforms RevMax-S both in terms of revenue improvement rate as well as in terms of the running time to identify the seed sets.
+However, RevMax-S starts performing well with more campaigners and more seed nodes.